 Skip to content

-• Post-quantum TLS only works with TLS 1.3.
+• Post-quantum TLS is only supported over TLS 1.3.

-• Currently, post-quantum TLS in WSO2 Identity Server is only supported on Linux and MacOS operating systems.
+• WSO2 Identity Server currently supports post-quantum security only on Linux and MacOS operating systems.

-For post-quantum TLS to work, a few native libraries are required.
-These libraries are not packed with the WSO2 Identity Server distribution by default as native libraries are system architecture-dependent.
-Hence, these libraries must be built and installed into your WSO2 Identity Server distribution.
+For post-quantum TLS to work, WSO2 Identity Server requires a few native libraries.
+These don't come pre-packaged with the WSO2 Identity Server distribution as native libraries depend on the system architecture.

 Build dependencies

-Install the other required build dependencies using the command for your relevant Linux distribution.
+2. Install the required build dependencies using the command for your relevant Linux distribution.

 In Debian-based Linux:

-apt-get install make cmake wget tar gcc libapr1-dev libssl-dev
+apt-get install make cmake autoconf wget tar gcc libapr1-dev libssl-dev

 In Red Hat Linux distributions:

-yum install make cmake wget tar gcc apr-devel openssl-devel perl
+yum install make cmake autoconf wget tar gcc apr-devel openssl-devel perl

 For Intel-based Macs: